 The top-level JSON object must contain two keys:

-: Contains the version of the registry file and is used to prompt upgrades from older
+version: Contains the version of the registry file and is used to prompt upgrades from older

 versions of just-install.
 The version is bumped each time we make a backward-incompatible change

-: This is a JSON object.
+to the file format.packages: This is a JSON object.
 Each key represents a package name and the value is itself a

 JSON object that contains the software version and instructions to get the installer.
 See “Package